cluelessfr/myMusic/README.md

 # myMusic

-myMusic is an early rebuild of a music utility for turning Spotify track links into offline music files.
+myMusic is an early build of a music utility for turning Spotify track links into offline music files.

 The long-term goal is to let a user paste a Spotify link, resolve the correct track metadata, find the matching audio source, download it, tag it, and save it as a local file for offline listening.

 ## Current Status

-This project is still in the early rebuild stage.
+This project is still in the early build stage.
 The current code focuses on the first part of the pipeline: accepting Spotify links, cleaning them, identifying the Spotify item type, and resolving track metadata.

 Working today: